Blekinge - Wings of history

 Almost 1.5 kilometres southwest of the entrance to the hard rock festival Sweden Rock was already one of the Nordic region's first and most extensive fermentation plant for fish, 9000 years ago.
 In the excavation ahead of the new highway between Stensnäs and Sölve, the archaeologists found 200,000 fish bones in an unpalatable pine, which after extensive analyzes corresponds to 60 tons of fish.

 - An utterly unique find, says Adam Boethius, an osteologist at Lund University.
 It shows not only that people were living much far earlier than we previously thought, but also that they could refine and store food for the winter.
 Usually, fish bones have long decayed.
 Unlike mammals, the bones of the fish are so fragile that traces of fish are rarely found in archaeological sites.
 But in Sölvesborg, the amount of fish was so large that the plant has hardly been used for self-catering needs, but rather for larger communities.
 About 80% of the fish were a roach, but pike, perch and various types of carp fish were also able to determine species in the finds.
-Because salt at that time was expensive and difficult to obtain, pine bark was probably used as a pesticide before the fish was packed in unique leather bags, made of seals, and
+Because salt at that time was expensive and difficult to obtain, pine bark was probably used as a leavening agent before the fish was packed in unique leather bags, made of seals, and

 Fermenterad fisk, i miljö från förr